cloudxabide/matrix.lab-OCP3/Foo/post_install_tasks.md

 % s/16Gi/2Gi/g
 for DC in `oc get dc | grep "logging-es" | awk '{ print $1 }'`; do oc rollout latest $DC; done

-## NOTE:
-The following is not necessary if things went as planned, but I am keeping it in here.

 ## Update Storage (openshift-infra)
 ### Metrics Storage (